 Furthermore, the choil allows the edge to be sharpened all of the way to the back and, when combined with the short ricasso, they form what passes for a small quillion.
 Furthermore, the full tang construction with the tapered handle slabs is a very ergonomic design; although I am not certain why if features two lanyard loops.

-Thus, while the basic lines of the original Marble’s Woodcraft knife have been faithfully preserved in the BRK Trail Buddy, the BRK design has provided this classic knife design with a much needed overhaul.
+Thus, while the basic lines of the original Marble’s Woodcraft knife have been faithfully preserved in the River Knives Trail Buddy, the BRK design has provided this classic knife design with a much needed overhaul.
 Consequently, the modern rendition of this popular classic is a compact, lightweight, fast handling, general purpose hunter/skinner that clearly reflects the purpose of the original design by G.W.
 Brooks.

 Are you looking for a rich and trustworthy resource of expert outdoor tips, gear reviews, and hot survival topics with a heavy emphasis on hunting and fishing?
 Look no further!
 Wilderness Today’s team of dedicated outdoor enthusiasts, veteran hunters, and passionate anglers are here to share their firsthand experience with you.
 With us, there’s no hiking trip too challenging to undertake and no game too sneaky or massive to take down.
 We have some of the best gear recommendations, tactics, and insider advice on the interweb and the utmost respect for nature.